chat-sdk/docs/README.md

 1. Find the location where you saved the Chat SDK library
 2. Open this location in the terminal app
-3. Add the orginal version of the Chat SDK as a remote
+3. Add the original version of the Chat SDK as a remote

   ```
   git remote add chatsdk https://github.com/chat-sdk/chat-sdk-ios.git